stateful/docs.runme.dev/docs/integrations.md

 ## Fresh App on Deno Cloud

 The first example is in the `fresh` folder and sets up a fresh service with deno.
+You can manually check out this example by [opening it with Runme](https://runme.dev/api/runme?repository=https%3A%2F%2Fgithub.com%2Fstateful%2Fvscode-runme.git&fileToOpen=examples%2Ffresh%2FREADME.md).

 ### Local Environment